 Always think about your end goal.
 Do you want your user to sign up for a course?
 A newsletter?
 Navigate a certain page?
 All of this can be achieved with well-placed, useful, and attractive CTAs.

-Now that you’ve created an education landing page that is suited perfectly to your target audience and ensured that it is optimised to help the user on their journey, it always makes sense to also try to drive traffic and conversions on the page, organically.
-Take advantage of search engine optimisation (SEO).
-Research common search terms related to your page content that people use when looking to choose their next education step.
-Take note of these keywords and make use of the ones that work in your copy to successfully drive traffic to your website through search engines.
-Find out more about on-page SEO from the experts.
+Now that you’ve created an education landing page that is suited perfectly to your target audience and ensured that it is optimized to help the user on their journey, it always makes sense to also try to drive traffic and conversions on the page, organically.
+Take advantage of search engine optimization (SEO).

 Making small changes to your education landing pages can create huge differences in how someone uses your website, to convert.
 Always remember to have an end goal in mind before you start creating your landing pages.
 Put yourself in the users’ shoes and think how you’d like the page to work, where you’d like to be guided to help you make the decision.